micaelaneus/strength-as-ccoty/03-part-iii-astrology.md

   * FIFTH - blank - blank - blank - blank
   * EIGHTH - blank - blank - blank - blank

-Each of these houses relates to the themes, struggles, and opportunities of an area of your life.
+Each of these houses connects to the themes, struggles, and opportunities of an area of your life.
 Unfortunately, we can’t go into each possible combination in this guide (cough, newsletter) so you’ll have to look them up yourself or find an experienced astrologer.
 Feel out how the house, its ruling astrological sign, and any planetary bodies influence one another to illuminate a core theme or field of interest.

 ![Astro Venn Diagram (1)](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/38c00b8b-303d-44c1-b7e3-a27858ef2434)